Skip to content

 Channel-to-channel calibration minimum load500 W

-Measurement data storageAt least 10 days of 1-minute resolution data
+Measurement data storageAt least 10 days of 1 min data resolution

 Protocol802.11 b/g/n